When Benchmarks Lie: Evaluating Malicious Prompt Classifiers Under True Distribution Shift: Experiments

 \section{Experiments}

-We conduct experiments to answer four questions: (1) How much does standard cross-validation overestimate generalization compared to \lodo{}?
-(2) What fraction of learned features are dataset shortcuts?
-(3) How do activation-based classifiers compare to production baselines?
-(4) Can \lodo{}-stable features provide reliable explanations?
+We answer five questions: (1) How much does standard cross-validation overestimate generalization compared to \lodo{}?
+(2) Does the gap extend beyond a single model family?
+(3) What fraction of learned features are dataset shortcuts, and what fraction of the gap can we close with standard mitigations?
+(4) How do activation-based classifiers compare to production baselines and LLM-as-judge under fair operating points?
+(5) Can \lodo{}-stable features provide reliable explanations?